Water Well Drillers Licensing Program

 Water well drilling companies that intend to construct a water well in Pennsylvania must first secure a water well drillers license and drilling rig permits.
 This is not applicable to any farmers or homeowners who drill their own water wells on their own land or leased land.

 Pennsylvania has developed construction standards for public water-supply wells but not for private water wells.
 The protection and maintenance of a private well is basically the responsibility of the homeowner.

 Drillers renew licenses and enter well construction information through an online tool called WebDriller.

 Getting a Water Well Drillers License

-To obtain a driller’s license for the first time, contact DCNR’s Bureau of Topographic and Geologic Survey at 717-702-2017.
+To obtain a driller’s license for the first time, contact the DCNR Bureau of Geological Survey at 717-702-2017.
 You will be assigned a four-digit license number that will serve as your log-in name for WebDriller.

 The license year runs from June 1 to May 31 of the following year, and license renewals should be made online through WebDriller.
 The cost for a license is $60 each year, and rig permits are $20 each.

 Water Well Completion Reports

 Drillers are required by law to submit information about the construction details of the water well to the state and to provide the same construction information to the well owner.